Reltroner/reltroner-studio/content/series/series-roadmap.md

 ---

-**4. Title:** *Rise & Fall of Henchoeway*
+**4. Title:** *Rise & Fall of Henchoway*
 **Timeline:** Year 6–20
 **Main POV:** Delwyn, Rei, Barry
-**Summary:** The internal collapse of the once-idealistic Henchoeway group.
+**Summary:** The internal collapse of the once-idealistic Henchoway group.
 Delwyn’s infiltration exposes Kamila’s descent into extremist philosophy.
 Rei and Barry are caught in the moral chaos.
 **Key Scenes:**
-- Delwyn's confrontation with Kamila inside Henchoeway Temple
+- Delwyn's confrontation with Kamila inside Henchoway Temple
-- Barry leaking classified Henchoeway operations
+- Barry leaking classified Henchoway operations
-- Final split of Henchoeway into two radical factions
+- Final split of Henchoway into two radical factions

 ---